Spi051997/Assignment-eqip9/README.md

 ## Note

-Please note that Apple Login has not been implemented due to the unavailability of a personal Apple account.
+Please note that **Apple Login** has not been implemented due to the unavailability of a personal Apple account.

-Please make sure to review and adjust the content to accurately reflect the integration and any additional information specific to your project.